ponylang/rfcs/text/0000-copy-idiom.md

   fun clone(): Object iso^
 ```

-This interface should only be a basic template and per-class modifications should be allowed, such as changing the return capability of `clone`.
+This interface should only be a basic template and per-class modifications should be allowed, such as changing the reference capability of the return type of `clone`.

 The `from` constructor on a given type `A` should be allowed to take objects of another type `S` if it makes sense to construct objects of type `A` from objects of any subtype of `S`.